timea-podrug/portfolio/README.md

 ## Contact

-For any inquiries or questions, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or questions, feel free to reach out to me at [timeapodrug@gmail.com](mailto:timeapodrug@gmail.com).

----

-Thank you for checking out my React portfolio project!
-I hope you find it helpful and inspiring.
-Feel free to customize and use it to showcase your own work and skills.# portfolio